jamespreed/verbosify/README.md

 # verbosify
 Python decorator for turning on/off print statements in a function.

+## Why verbosify?
-Useful for debugging code without having to comment out print statements.
+Because `logging` is for suckers!
+Just kidding.
+This is simply a quick and dirty decorator that is useful for debugging code without having to comment out print statements.
+It also allows you to rapidly add in on/off functionality for printing output (looking at you `statsmodels` ಠ_ಠ)

-### Usage
+## Usage
 Simply decorate a function with `@verbose` to do the following:
   + add the keyword-only argument `verbose` to the function
   + update the docstring to include information about the `verbose` option